rupav/vimCheat/README.md

 **append(insert mode):**
 * a
 * A # append from last character of current line.
+* I # insert from beginning of the line.
 ---------
 **replace:**
 * r[x] # where x is the new letter to substitute for current cursor character.